letoram/cat9/README.md

     shell cat9

 This scans LASH\_BASE, HOME/.arcan/lash and XDG\_CONFIG\_HOME/arcan/lash
 for a matching cat9.lua and switches over to that.
+It is also possible to set LASH\_SHELL=cat9 and cat9.lua will be tried immediately instead of default.lua

 Mouse gestures and rendering can be tuned by editing the config table at the beginning of the cat9 script file.

 Use
 ===

+By default, commands will get tracked as a 'job'.
+These get numeric identifiers and are referenced by a pound sign:

+    find /tmp
+		repeat #0 flush

+Most builtin commands use job references in one way or another.
+The context of these jobs, e.g. environment variables and path is tracked separately.
+By starting a command with a job reference, the current context is temporarily set to that of a previous job.

+    cd /usr/share
+		find . -> becomes job #0
+		cd /tmp
+		#0 pwd -> /usr/share

 Most strings entered will be executed as non-tty jobs.
-To run something specifically as a tty (ncurses or other 'terminal-tui' like application), mark it with a ! to spawn a new window.
+To run something specifically as a tty (ncurses or other 'terminal-tui' like application), mark it with a ! to spawn a new window bound to a terminal emulator.

     !vim